Srekel/the-debuginator/README.md

 Agnostic regarding Keyboard/Gamepad.
 It's handled at application layer, though guidelines for how to bind keys exist.

 Mouse input coming later.

+### :red_circle: Accordiony

+No matter how far down or deep you scroll, you can always see the folders above the current item.

 ### :small_blue_diamond: Performant